 There are three main drawbacks with this approach.
-First, since the World DataBank country data is not available for 1960-69, we gather data for this period from other sources, which, at this point, may materially understate the number of governments and US dollar values involved.
-Second, and to a lesser extent, the country totals for 1970-2015 also underestimate the annual value of official debt in default because they do not take account of the total loan amounts outstanding when payment defaults take place.
+First, since the World DataBank country data are not available for 1960-69, we gather data for this period from the IMF and other sources, a process that may understate the number of governments and US dollar values involved.
+Second, the country totals for 1970-2017 also underestimate the annual value of official debt in default because they do not take account of the total loan amounts outstanding when payment defaults take place.
 Third, as highlighted by Cruces and Trebesch (2011), there may be errors in some of the country data the World DataBank reports.
-Despite these shortcomings, we believe that our efforts to uncover new sources should help make the 1960-69 data as comprehensive as for 1970-2016 in future updates, and that for this latter period our proxy provides a reasonable approximation of the amounts of this category of debt in default.
+Despite these shortcomings, we believe that our efforts to uncover new sources make the 1960-69 data nearly as comprehensive as the data for 1970-2017, and that for this latter period in most instances our proxy provides a reasonable approximation of the amounts of debt in default.

-To calculate annual country-by-country values for this category and to minimize doublecounting, where relevant we make the following adjustments:
+To calculate annual country-by-country values for this category and to minimize double-counting, where relevant we make the following adjustments: